-- a clear path of progression for academic skill development and application in critical reading, writing, presentations, digital literacy, research, reasoning and independent study leading to an ability to produce new knowledge. - a sense of cohort identities to be developed and strengthened through fieldwork exercises in small teams, visits, group projects and tutor groups . - real life applications of subject specialisms through building on experiences that students themselves bring, practitioner engagement in teaching, academic staff's own research informed teaching, scenario problem solving, and wherever possible, introducing greater authenticity into assessment briefs. - active encouragement for students to engage with the development of aspects of their course as part of a learning community through student led reviews, advocacy engagement and leadership roles.
-Students are also encouraged to participate in the wider criminology and sociology disciplinary community by membership in the British Sociological Association and the British Society of Criminology, and attendance at the regional student conferences.
+- a clear path of progression for academic skill development and application in critical reading, writing, presentations, digital literacy, research, reasoning and independent study leading to an ability to produce new criminological and psychological knowledge. - a sense of cohort identities to be developed and strengthened through fieldwork exercises in small teams, visits, group projects and tutor groups . - real life applications of subject specialisms through building on experiences that students themselves bring, practitioner engagement in teaching, academic staff's own research informed teaching, scenario problem solving, and wherever possible, introducing greater authenticity into assessment briefs. - active encouragement for students to engage with the development of aspects of their course as part of a learning community through student led reviews, advocacy engagement and leadership roles.
+Students are also encouraged to participate in the wider criminological and psychological disciplinary community by membership in the British Criminological Society and subscription to the British Psychological Society, and attendance at the regional student conferences.